 The digital plan is the part of the campaign plan that outlines how to use digital tools to engage with voters online.

-A dominant group is a collection of people whose norms are accepted as the default in a social group or society.
+In sociology, a dominant group is a collection of people whose norms are accepted as the default in a social group or society.
 Dominant groups enjoy greater access to power and outsize influence on society-wide culture.

 Earned media is publicity in the media that your campaign doesn’t pay for or control.

 The education and application phase is the phase of a campaign’s vote-by-mail program where the campaign educates voters on how to request an Absentee Ballot and explains the Absentee Ballot’s importance to the campaign.

 An EIN number is a Federal Tax ID Number all organizations or campaign committees must have; it is similar to a social security number for an individual.